Added sugar is the single worst ingredient in the modern diet.

 - If a packaged food contains more than one type of sugar, avoid it.

-- Be aware that other sugars often labelled healthy like agave, honey, organic cane sugar and coconut sugar fall into the same category.
+- Be aware that other high-sugar foods often labeled healthy fall into the same category.
+These include agave, honey, organic cane sugar and coconut sugar.

 Warning: You MUST read nutrition labels!
 Even foods disguised as "health foods" can be loaded with added sugars.